 Temporal Resource the resources which we usually think of as time and date focused data.
 A Temporal Thing.
 (OGC 19-072)

-Temporal Thing Anything with temporal extent, i.e. duration. e.g. the taking of a photograph, a scheduled meeting, a GPS time-stamped track-point.
+Temporal Thing Anything with temporal extent, i.e. duration.
+Examples are the taking of a photograph, a scheduled meeting, a GPS time-stamped track-point.
 (W3C Basic Geo)

 Web API API using an architectural style that is founded on the technologies of the Web.
 (W3C Data on the Web Best Practices)